cultuurnet/apidocs/projects/uitdatabank/docs/search-api/sorting.md

 > Only applicable on `/events`, `/places` and `/offers`, and only when the the `coordinates` and `distance` parameters are also present

-When searching by `geo distance`, it is possible to sort the results by the distance from the given coordinates.
+When searching by `coordinates` and `distance`, it is possible to sort the results by the distance from the given coordinates.

 **Example**